 - The college established the TCC Chapter of the American Association for Women in Community Colleges (TCC-AAWCC) in 2014-15.
 The organization boosts mentorship, development, networking, and leadership.
 It is currently soliciting candidates for the 2015 AAWCC Region 3 National Board Student Scholarship and the AAWCC Doctoral Program Scholarship.

 - The college provides mentoring through a variety of options.
 The Women’s Center on all four campuses provides a structured setting for mentors and mentees.
 The process entails screening and the signing of a Women Inspiring Self- Empowerment (W.I.S.E.)
 Mentoring Agreement by both parties.
-The Open Door Project and Great Expectations mentoring programs are somewhat similar in scope.
+The Open Door Project mentoring program is somewhat similar in scope.

 - A New Faculty Academy and Mentoring Program was established in 2011-12 under the Office of Academic Affairs.
 The academic deans nominate mentors from a slate of full-time qualified faculty volunteers with at least three-years of teaching experience and they are trained as mentors beforehand.

 - Led by the Internal Relations Committee, the college is developing a new employee orientation program that speaks to EEO and cultural diversity.
 Using Dashboard as a foundation, the college plans to measure gender and racial/ethnic diversity at all levels and at academic discipline levels of five or more individuals by July 1, 2015.